The Oberlin College Code of Conduct is designed to create an environment that is conducive to excellence within and outside of the classroom.

 Students who are suspected of having broken an Oberlin College policy will ordinarily be contacted by a hearing officer at least seven days after the incident date.
 A student will meet with a hearing officer to talk about possible charges after receiving a "Notification of Complaint."

-A student has three business days to respond to the complaint before it is turned over to either the Student Conduct Board or the Community Board.
+A student has three business days to respond to the complaint before it is turned over to the Community Board.

 At this initial meeting, the hearing officer and student will discuss the incident.
 There are three possible outcomes:

 - Both the student and hearing officer agree that they are responsible for the possible charges.
 The hearing officer offers sanctions and the case is closed;

 - Both the student and hearing officer agree that they are not responsible for the possible charges.
 The hearing officer closes the case without assigning sanctions;

 - The student and hearing officer are unable to come to an agreement on the level of responsibility.

 If the student and hearing officer are unable to come to an agreement on the level of responsibility, the student will receive a formal notice of charges.
 The case is then referred to the Community Board:

 - The Community Board is a disciplinary panel made up of both faculty and students selected by the Office of Student Conduct and Community Standards, Student Senate, and General Faculty.
 They are authorized to make determinations on cases and offer sanctions.

 Once a case is referred to a board, a responding student will be able to see all applicable case materials at the Office of Student Conduct and Community Standards.
 After a hearing board makes their determination, a student is expected to comply with any and all sanctions.
 However, a student does have the right to appeal based on the following grounds:

 - New information not reasonably available at the time of the hearing;